oskuuh43/BudgetBarshelf/README.md

 ### Light-mode enabled:

-The option to choose the applications theme based on your own preferenses.
+The option to choose the applications theme based on your own preferences.

 ![image](https://github.com/user-attachments/assets/4018327e-6b63-40b8-b0a2-825390bea0f1)